RedisLabs/redislabs-docs/content/rs/administering/database-operations/updating-configurations.md

 You can add and remove participating clusters of an Active-Active database to change the Active-Active topology.
 Use the participating clusters list to manage the changes to Active-Active topology in the UI.
-You can make multiple changes at once to the Participating Cluster list.
+You can make multiple changes at once to the list of participating clusters.
 The changes you make to the list are committed when the database configuration is saved.

 ![pasted-image-0-1](/images/rs/pasted-image-0-1.png?width=1534&height=233)